base-jumper/base-jumper/docs/circuits/Supply.md

 ```
 *Gets the status of the supply.*
 `Supply::Status_Ok` if supply is functioning normally.
-`Supply::Status_OutOfTolerance` indicates that the supply voltage has deviated outside the expected normal range.
 `Supply::Status_OverloadShutdown` indicates an overload fault occured and the supply has shutdown to protect itself.

 ``` cpp